Baptist Hicks, 1st Viscount Campden: Personal life, death, and legacy

 Campden Charities, a non-profit organization to alleviate poverty in Kensington.

-All that now remains of Sir Baptist Hicks' once imposing estate are a gatehouse and two Jacobean banqueting houses; the latter of which were restored by the Landmark Trust.
+All that now remains of Sir Baptist Hicks's once imposing estate are a gatehouse and two Jacobean banqueting houses; the latter of which were restored by the Landmark Trust.
 Afterwards, Lady Juliana Noel, Sir Baptist's daughter, her husband Edward Noel, 2nd Viscount Campden, and family lived at the converted stables near the site in Calf Lane, now called the Court House.
 Her descendant still lives in that Grade II listed building.